Congolese doctor, Yazidi activist win Nobel Peace Prize for combating sexual violence

 “He has risked his life to help women survive atrocity,” said SIPRI’s Smith.

-Mukwege was in the operation room when he was told the news, Belgian broadcaster RTBF reported on Friday.
+Mukwege was in the operation room when he was told the news.

-“He was proud, he was very humbled, and of course excited, about the award.
-At the same time he realizes that this brings even more responsibility than he already felt for this cause,” a spokesman for the Dr. Denis Mukwege Foundation told Reuters.
+“I can see in the faces of many women how they are happy to be recognized,” Mukwege told the Nobel Foundation in a recorded interview posted on the foundation’s Twitter account, referring to the patients at his Panzi hospital.

 Wivine Moleka, a member of Congo’s ruling PPRD party, said Mukwege was more than just a doctor.